Sabiha Khanum: Career

-On Nafees Khaleeli's request, the film director Masood Parvez offered her a role in the film Beli (1950), giving Sabiha her debut as a film actress in 1950.
-Beli was also the first film of Masood Pervez as a director.
+At Nafees Khaleeli's request, the film director Masood Parvez offered her a role in the film Beli (1950), giving Sabiha her debut as a film actress in 1950.
+Beli was also the first film by Masood Pervez as a director.

-Next Sabiha played the role of 'Noori' in famous director/producer Anwar Kamal Pasha's Do Ansoo (1950), starring Santosh Kumar, Gulshan Ara and Sabiha.
+Next, Sabiha played the role of 'Noori' in famous director/producer Anwar Kamal Pasha's Do Ansoo (1950), starring Santosh Kumar, Gulshan Ara, and Sabiha.
 It was the first film to celebrate a Silver Jubilee in the new film industry of Pakistan.
 The film was based on an earlier Noor Jehan's hit Bhai Jaan (1945) and looks at how a man inadvertently ruins the lives of his wife and daughter.
-In fact, such was the impact of the film that it was re-made twice subsequently in Pakistan in Punjabi and Anjuman in Urdu.
+In fact, such was the impact of the film that it was remade twice, subsequently in Pakistan in Punjabi and Anjuman in Urdu.